Using predictive analytics and AI for a more efficient business

-Predictive analytics also play a key role in managing risk.
-Leveraging data science is proving highly useful in financial services and insurance industries.
+Predictive analytics also plays a role in managing risk.
+Leveraging data science is proving useful in financial services and insurance industries.
 For example, banks can identify good (or bad) candidates for mortgages and loans to reduce potential losses.

 Analytics are also being used to strengthen fraud detection and prevention.
 Text analytics can identify trends or language that indicate the likelihood of fraud and identify suspicious claims that need further investigation.
 Tracking patterns of user activity, such as the location from which a customer typically accesses an account or how quickly the customer enters login information, also helps determine the legitimacy of a fraud claim.

 For example, Infinity Property and Casualty Corporation used real-time claims scoring to determine whether claims were legitimate, reducing the time it took to send suspicious claims to its Special Investigations unit from 30-60 days to less than 24 hours.